HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 ![](/Images/Tds/chapter4-basetemplates.png)

 For example, imagine the there is the following project setup with templates T1 and T2.
-Template T2 inherits template T1 but they are in different Tprojects.
+Template T2 inherits template T1 but they are in different projects.

 ![](/Images/Tds/chapter4-basetemplatesprojects.png)